devsim/devsim/INSTALL.md

 #### Alternative Package Download

 Binary releases are available from [Zenodo](https://doi.org/10.5281/zenodo.1186952), or from [GitHub](https://github.com/devsim/devsim/releases).
 Uncompress the file to the desired directory.
-Then go into the the directory and run the Python installer.

-    cd devsim
-    python install.py

-This script will install DEVSIM into your environment.
-If you should need to remove this environment, you can use ``pip``.
-Alternatively, you can set the PYTHONPATH environment variable to the ``devsim/lib`` directory.
+The preferred installation method is to install the `.whl` file using `pip`.

 #### Basic Test